-In the opinion of Bond Counsel, interest on the 2008B Bonds is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions, subject to the condition described in "TAX MATTERS" herein and interest on the 2008B Bonds is not treated as an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code") for purposes of the individual and corporate alternative minimum taxes.
-However, under the Code, such interest may be subject to certain other taxes affecting corporate holders of the 2008B Bonds.
-Under existing law, the 2008B Bonds, interest on the 2008B Bonds and their transfer shall be exempt from taxation by the State of Delaware and its political subdivisions except for estate, inheritance or gift taxes imposed by the State of Delaware.
+In the opinion of Bond Counsel, interest on the 2009A Bonds is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions, subject to the condition described in "TAX MATTERS" herein and interest on the 2009A Bonds is not subject to the alternative minimum tax imposed on individuals and corporations.
+However, under the Internal Revenue Code of 1986, as amended (the "Code"), such interest may be subject to certain other taxes affecting corporate holders of the 2009A Bonds.
+Under existing law, the 2009A Bonds, interest on the 2009A Bonds and their transfer shall be exempt from taxation by the State of Delaware and its political subdivisions except for estate, inheritance or gift taxes imposed by the State of Delaware.
 For a more complete discussion, see "TAX MATTERS" herein.

-DELAWARE TRANSPORTATION AUTHORITY \$117,875,000
+DELAWARE TRANSPORTATION AUTHORITY \$105,315,000

-Transportation System Senior Revenue Bonds, 2008 Series B
+Transportation System Senior Revenue Bonds, 2009 Series A